kokakarova/messaging-service-home-assignment-oct2024/README.md

        requested
        otherwise).

-Including all the variables for this endpoint would look like this:
+Including all the variables for this endpoint, the path would look like this:

 ```
-/{userId}?newOnly=false&page=0&pageSize=5
+/{userId}?newOnly=false&page=0&pageSize=2
 ```

 The response would look like this: